 Over the years, the Shire has received numerous community enquiries from residents seeking personal commemorative plaques, shrines, and benches.
 However, the volume of requests would eventually exceed the available space-an issue already encountered by other local governments.
-In response, the Shire established a dedicated Memorial Wall along the river walk near the Scotch College Boatshed at Freshwater Bay, creating a serene place where loved ones can sit peacefully, take in the view, and remember those who have passed.
+In response, the Shire established a dedicated Memorial Wall along the river walk near the Scotch Boatshed at Freshwater Bay, creating a serene place where loved ones can sit peacefully, take in the view, and remember those who have passed.

 The Memorial Wall features a unique design, and its quiet riverside setting offers a meaningful place of reflection and remembrance for families, friends and the broader community.
-Family members may request the installation of individual memorial plaques on the structure.